Understanding Co-Heir Rights Under North Carolina Law

 If co-heirs cannot agree on how to divide or sell the inherited property, any co-heir may petition the Superior Court for a partition action.
 Under N.C.
 Gen. Stat. § 46-2, the court can order:

-• A public sale of the entire property, with the proceeds divided according to each heir’s ownership share.
+- A sale of the property, with the proceeds divided according to each heir’s ownership share, in circumstances authorized by Chapter 46A.

-To start this process, one heir files a complaint for partition in the county where the property sits.
-After notice to all parties, the court will evaluate whether division in kind is practical or if sale is more equitable.
+To start this process, one heir files a special proceeding for partition in the county where the property sits.
+After notice to all parties, the court will evaluate whether division in kind is practical or if sale is authorized.
 Learn more at N.C.
 Gen. Stat. § 46-2 and N.C.
 Gen. Stat. § 46-3.

 2. Seek an Accounting or Removal of a Personal Representative

-If the sibling blocking access also serves as the estate’s personal representative, the other heirs may demand an accounting of estate assets and expenses.
+If the sibling blocking access also serves as the estate’s personal representative, the other heirs may seek an accounting of estate assets and expenses.
 Under N.C.
-Gen. Stat. § 28A-13-3, an heir can petition the clerk of superior court to:
+Gen. Stat. § 28A-13-3, an interested person can petition the clerk of superior court to:

-• Require the fiduciary to report all estate transactions;
+- Require the fiduciary to report estate transactions;

 Find the full text at N.C.
 Gen. Stat. § 28A-13-3.